Kubernetes: kubelet

 kubelet is responsible for the running state of each node, ensuring that all containers on the node are healthy.
 It takes care of starting, stopping, and maintaining application containers organized into pods as directed by the control plane. kubelet monitors the state of a pod, and if not in the desired state, the pod re-deploys to the same node.
 Node status is relayed every few seconds via heartbeat messages to the API server.
 Once the control plane detects a node failure, a higher-level controller is expected to observe this state change and launch pods on another healthy node.

 Container runtime

 A container runtime is responsible for the lifecycle of containers, including launching, reconciling and killing of containers. kubelet interacts with container runtimes via the Container Runtime Interface (CRI), which decouples the maintenance of core Kubernetes from the actual CRI implementation.

-Originally, kubelet interfaced exclusively with the Docker runtime through a "dockershim".
-However, from November 2020 up to April 2022, Kubernetes has deprecated the shim in favor of directly interfacing with the container through containerd, or replacing Docker with a runtime that is compliant with the Container Runtime Interface (CRI).
-With the release of v1.24 in May 2022, the "dockershim" has been removed entirely.
+Originally, kubelet was tightly coupled to Docker as a container runtime.
+Later it developed CRI and a "dockershim" that interfaced with Docker on one side, and (via CRI) the Kubelet on the other side.
+From November 2020 up to April 2022, Kubernetes has deprecated the shim.
+With the release of v1.24 in May 2022, the "dockershim" has been removed entirely, dropping official support for Docker as a container runtime.

-Examples of popular container runtimes that are compatible with kubelet include containerd (initially supported via Docker) and CRI-O.
+As of 2026, widely used CRI-compliant container runtimes include containerd and CRI-O.